ewa-edun/EcoBuddy_OLD/README.md

 - Integerate Gemini API.
       - AI for chatbot, for newspaper/blog, and for the eco question game.

+- Let the image that user uploads be displayed on all pages that user icon appears (chatbot, community)

 ## Pages/Fixes for future
+- Add a feture that generates personalized referral code for each user.

 - Loading States: Showing spinners or placeholders while data loads (like blog posts, community posts, game, or leaderboard)

-- Follow and Followers logic.

-- View full blog article page.

-- Add a feture that generates personalized referral code for each user.

 - After image is taken, the model (which i will train and link later) decides what type of waste it is.
-Ask AI for more clarification and workflow for this with the model.
-After successful identification of the image let it take you to the next page.
-Also handle image and file handling here.

 - On home page: add leaderboard in between the additional features and quick actions menu.
 The leaderboard would have 2 sections, one showing the game points, and the second one would show the kg of waste donated for recycling already.